Summary

 - Any pertinent tangible and intangible assets

-Small Business Valuation Calculation Methods
+Small Business Valuations Calculation Methods

 Although the calculations used to reach the valuation are straightforward, expert valuators like BA FL|GA|HI can suggest the correct number for your P/E ratio.
 This is because the P/E ratio often varies from business to business.
 This is a critical determination to value your business when using the income approach or multiple of earnings.

-We will also do a cash flow analysis of your business since you can spend cash flow but not profits.
+We will also do a discounted cash flow analysis of your business since you can spend cash flow but not profits.
 You will hear the term seller’s discretionary earnings (SDE) as this is the cash flow you or a new owner will enjoy that the business generates.
 The bottom line is a believable cash flow statement matters to your buyer and their lender.

 Startup Business Valuations